andreasabel/inCode/entry/advent-of-code-2020.md

 but here are links to each individual one.
 Hopefully you can find them helpful.
-And if you haven't yet, why not try [Advent of Code](http://adventofcode.com/) yourself? :) And drop by the freenode \#\#advent-of-code channel, we'd love to say hi and chat, or help out!!
+And if you haven't yet, why not try [Advent of Code](http://adventofcode.com/) yourself? :) And drop by the freenode \#\#advent-of-code channel, we'd love to say hi and chat, or help out!

 -   [Day 1 - Report
     Repair](https://github.com/mstksg/advent-of-code-2020/blob/master/reflections-out/day01.md)